 A shower should follow any trimming.
 As we mentioned, it helps you get rid of irritating leftovers.
 It also helps your skin and hair recover from the damage they can sustain in a grooming session.
 The Lawn Mower 4.0 is gentle, but it still literally slices through your hair.
 A good body cleanser will treat that hair to make sure it stays healthy and strong.
 Most importantly, it can help keep the hair soft.

-Crop Cleanser™ is an all-in-one cleanser that is designed for skin and hair.
-That includes hair on top of your head and all over your body.
-It makes things easy and rests at the core of a good skincare routine.
+Crop Cleanser® is a specialized cleanser that is designed specifically for your groin.
+It makes things easy and rests at the core of a good groin care routine.

 That concludes today's lesson.
 So, do women like pubic hair?
 It kind of depends.
 You can use this information wisely, or you can ignore it.
 It's entirely up to you.
 But, if you want to enjoy all that male grooming has to offer men, you can find everything you need right here.
 We recommend you start by checking out The Perfect Package 4.0, where you'll find our famous pube trimmer.